How to EQ Acoustic Guitar

 A typical mistake is to solo an instrument if you’re making modifications to its sound.
 Going back to thinking about the position of your acoustic guitar, this method can hinder your mixing.

-You’ll find yourself listening to the acoustic guitar solely and make uneducated selections over what to change.
+You’ll find yourself listening to the acoustic guitar solely and making uneducated selections over what to change.
 You would possibly make the guitar sound good on its own.
 Nevertheless, as soon as un-soloed you’ll be scratching your head as to why it doesn’t sound good anymore.

 It’s because all the different mix parts have an effect on the sound of your acoustic guitar EQ.
 Listening to it in the context of everything else is the one way to make changes that improve the general mix.